EXCLUSIVE-Offshore access curbed for website of Chinese province facing Taiwan -sources

 The Fujian provincial bureau of statistics is "studying the condition", one of its officials said, when asked for comment, but did not elaborate.

-The State Council Information Office, which handles media queries on behalf of the Chinese government, the Ministry of Foreign Affairs and the National Bureau of Statistics did not immediately respond to faxed requests for comment.
+The State Council Information Office, which handles media queries on behalf of the Chinese government, and the National Bureau of Statistics did not respond to faxed requests for comment.

 REDUCING RISK

-Some firms are scrambling to reduce risk following Beijing's crackdown, which ensnared Shanghai-based consultancy Capvision this month, particularly as a sweeping update to anti-espionage laws will take effect from July 1.
+Some firms are scrambling to reduce risk following a crackdownby Beijing over information security, which ensnared Shanghai-based consultancy Capvision this month, particularly as a sweeping update to anti-espionage laws will take effect from July 1.

 One of China's top financial data providers, Wind Information Co, had blocked some offshore users from accessing certain business and economic data since late last year, Reuters reported this month.